AEK V.C.: History

 In 2000, AEK with coach Stelios Prosalikas reached its peak after participating in the Cup Winners Cup final four.
 The games were held in March 2000 in Athens.
 AEK lost in the semifinal to Cuneo but won 3–1 against Galatasaray in the consolation final winning the bronze medal.

 Unfortunately, since the downturn began in the 2001–02 year, the team was relegated to A2.
 The last official match was in Georgios Moschos Indoor Hall, AEK defeating Pangrati and celebrating the championship and return to the A1.
-But the team was not able to stand in the great division and was relegated again.
+But the team was not able to stay in the great division and was relegated again.
 The last two years the group fought at A2, won the Championship in 2005–06, and from 2006–07 returned to A1.
-In the current season, AEK played in A1 Ethniki and finished the championship in 7th place.
+In 2013-14, AEK played in A1 Ethniki and finished the championship in 7th place.
 During this season, AEK also managed to win the first domestic cup title in the men's team's history.
 More specifically, AEK beat Foinikas Sirou 3–2 in the final of the third Greek League Cup, after having defeated in the semi-final the big favorite and host of the final-four tournament Ethnikos Alexandroupolis (0–3).

 In March 2023, the club won the second national division for the sixth time and returned to the A1.

-In September 2023 due of the lack of economic issues AEK withdrew from A1 and didn't participate.
+In September 2023, due to a lack of financial resources AEK withdrew from A1 and didn't participate.
 In September 2024 Alexis Alexiou issued a different club which started from Beta Ethniki.